Clastify logo

 Image

 Carbon soot causes problems as well.
 Fine carbon particles can be inhaled and are associated with respiratory harm.
-Limiting oxygen therefore changes the chemistry and the risk: less CO₂ forms, but more CO and particulate carbon are produced, and less useful energy is released than in complete combustion.
+Limiting oxygen therefore changes both the chemistry and the risk: less CO2CO_2 is formed, more COCO and particulate carbon are produced, and the useful energy released is lower than for complete combustion.

 What counts as a fossil fuel?

 A fossil fuel is a non-renewable carbon-based fuel formed from ancient biological material over geological time.
-The main examples are coal, crude oil and natural gas.
+The three main examples are coal, crude oil and natural gas.

 FuelMain featuresAdvantagesDisadvantages

-CoalCarbon-rich solid with variable impuritiesAbundant in some regions; easy to storeHigh CO₂ emissions per unit energy; sulfur impurities can lead to acidic pollution; particulates
+CoalCarbon-rich solid with variable impuritiesAbundant in some regions; easy to storeHigh CO2CO_2 emissions per unit energy; sulfur impurities can lead to acidic pollution; particulates

-Crude oilLiquid mixture, mostly hydrocarbonsEasily transported; refined into useful fractions such as petrol, diesel and keroseneNon-renewable; spills; CO₂ emissions; longer-chain fractions can burn less cleanly
+Crude oilLiquid mixture, mostly hydrocarbonsEasily transported; refined into useful fractions such as petrol, diesel and keroseneNon-renewable; spills; CO2CO_2 emissions; longer-chain fractions can burn less cleanly

 Comparing carbon dioxide released by different fuels

-To work out how much carbon dioxide a fuel adds to the atmosphere, start with the balanced combustion equation and the molar masses.
-The mole ratio between the fuel and CO₂ does the main work.
+To work out how much carbon dioxide a fuel adds to the atmosphere, start with the balanced combustion equation and molar masses.
+The key piece is the mole ratio between the fuel and CO2CO_2.

 For propane:

-Fuels with more carbon per unit energy generally add more CO₂ for the same useful energy output.
+Fuels with more carbon per unit energy generally add more CO2CO_2 for the same useful energy output.
 Hydrogen, if produced without fossil fuels, forms water rather than carbon dioxide when used in a fuel cell or burned.
-Methane produces less CO₂ per unit energy than coal, but it is still a fossil fuel when obtained from natural gas reserves.
+Methane produces less CO2CO_2 per unit energy than coal, but it is still a fossil fuel when obtained from natural gas reserves.

 Image